imere/stock-market/README.md

-#Stock Market
+# Stock Market
 ## User Story
--I can view a graph displaying the recent trend lines for each added stock.
+- I can view a graph displaying the recent trend lines for each added stock.

--I can add new stocks by their symbol name.
+- I can add new stocks by their symbol name.

--I can remove stocks.
+- I can remove stocks.

--I can see changes in real-time when any other user adds or removes a stock.
+- I can see changes in real-time when any other user adds or removes a stock.